-The European Spallation Source (ESS) will be built in southern Scandinavia as an intergovernmental project with seventeen European countries as partners.
+The European Spallation Source (ESS) will be built in southern Scandinavia as an intergovernmental project with several European countries as partners.
 The facility will provide the scientific community with new possibilities for research using neutrons.
 Together with the adjacent MAX IV synchrotron it will become a world leading centre for materials research.

 Are you a neutron expert, looking to get involved?